 Another way of categorizing tisanes can depend on their purpose.
 Medicinal herbal drinks like Chinese herbal tea or leung cha are more of a remedy than a beverage for pleasure.
 Not all of these necessarily have the best taste, with leung cha’s flavors being bitter and medicinal-tasting.
 However, some herbal drinks, like Chamomile tea, have both a great taste and potential health benefits!

-What Is Herbal Tea Good For?
-Here’s 9 Benefits Of Herbal Tea
+Here are 9 Benefits Of Herbal Tea

 There are many reasons to drink herbal tea.
 It’s relatively easy to make and has a refreshing natural taste.
 It also doesn’t have caffeine, so you can drink it even at night.
 However, one of the main reasons for loving tisane tea would be for its promised health benefits.
 So, what does herbal tea do?
 As said before, many herbal drinks were originally drunk for medicinal purposes.
 But what are some of these?
 We’ll now list the top 9 benefits of drinking tisane!